Top of site

 4. Emergency Items

-Category one items are to be taken away in an evacuation as a result of an earthquake.
-As a rough standard, an adult male’s share is 15 kg, and on adult female’s share is 10 kg.
-The items should be dispersed across both rucksacks in case the family members should be separated.
+Category one items are to be taken with you in an evacuation as a result of an earthquake.
+As a rough standard, an adult male’s share is 15 kg, and an adult female’s share is 10 kg.
+The items should be dispersed across multiple rucksacks in case the family members should be separated.

 Ascertain other necessary items according to particular family needs.